Scheibler Palace: The history of the building

-After Karol Scheibler’s death the house was rebuilt in 1891.
+After Karol Scheibler's death the house was rebuilt in 1891.
 Several architects (H. Majewski, F. Chełmiński) contributed to its modern look.
 Over the years it was reconstructed a few times by The Scheiblers (e.g. a tower was added in the southern part), which transformed the building into a city palace of neo-Renaissance character.
-Its present eclectic form was the result of two subsequent alterations between 1884-1897.
+Its present eclectic form was the result of two subsequent alterations between 1884 and 1897.
 The alteration in 1894, according to the design of Franciszek Chelminski, expanded it in the southern direction by 3 more axes.
 In the corner, a tower topped with a tented roof in the form of a pyramid covered with scales of galvanized sheeting, was raised.
 The tent roof was topped with a flagpole and a flag dated 1894.
 1897 saw another expansion.
 The palace was enlarged on the north side by a one-storey extension, housing a living room on the side facing the street and a winter garden adjoining the courtyard.
 The interiors were richly decorated, and stucco ceilings were covered with polychrome, which preserved to this day only in some areas.
 The main staircase with wooden stairs and a balustrade was decorated with fragmentarily preserved stained glass.
 The interiors were almost completely destroyed, but in some areas mouldings, furnaces and fireplaces are still to be seen.
 The layout of the interior is difficult to grasp because some actions taken by the oncoming users (e.g. former Military Study Centre of Lodz University of Technology), have contributed to the loss of its original character and function.
 Since 1956 the building has been used by Lodz University of Technology (TUL).
 Today it houses The Faculty of Organization and Management of TUL.